Lythaeon/Lythaeon/README.md

 Freelance backend engineer building production-grade backend systems for teams that need reliability, performance, and long-term evolvability.

-I specialize in **Node.js/TypeScript** and **Rust**, working on APIs, event-driven systems, and low-latency backend services that hold up under real workloads.
+I specialize in **Rust**, working on APIs, event-driven systems, and low-latency backend services that hold up under real workloads.
 My focus is correctness, clear domain boundaries, and architectures that scale without constant rewrites.

 I’m currently leading a production rewrite from Node.js to Rust, working with geo-distributed state, async workflows, and infrastructure designed to scale across regions without surprises.